MicrosoftStudentChapter/MAKEATHON/CONTRIBUTING.md

 ## Where Can I Ask for Help?

-We have a Discord Community where you can stay updated with our latest developments and active members willing to help if you have questions.
+We have a Discord Community where you can stay updated with our latest developments and active members willing to help you out if you have any questions.

 * [MLSC Discord](https://discord.gg/CpAPtDC)